Supportive, non-judgemental, force-free dog trainer

 Me and my dog Hattie (a wirehaired vizsla) doing a high-ten.

-How your dog feels (both physically and emotionally) affects how they behave and how easily they learn.
-These feelings vary from dog to dog and from day to day – just as they do in humans.
-So I’ll help you understand how your dog is feeling and what you can do to improve their wellbeing.
-It’s so much easier to help your dog succeed and achieve your training goals together when you understand why they struggle with some activities and thrive with others.
+How your dog feels affects how they behave and how easily they learn.
+Feelings vary from day to day – and from dog to dog – just as they do in humans.
+So I’ll help you understand your dog’s changing moods and how to improve their wellbeing.
+And I’ll show you how to adapt your training to support your dog’s mood.
+Your dog is more likely to succeed and work with you to achieve your training goals when you understand why they struggle with some activities and find others easy.

 Me and my dog Hattie (a wirehaired vizsla).
 I'm sitting on a log holding my level 3 diploma certificate.
 Hattie is next to me with her feet up on the log.

-Since deciding to become a dog trainer, I’ve immersed myself in the subject.
-I’ve spent six years reading and researching, taking courses, participating in webinars, broadening my knowledge, refining my skills.
-I also volunteered for three years with the Dogs Trust at their training classes.
-That gave me practical, hands-on experience working with senior trainers and a chance to see how they put theory into practice.
+Since devoting my life to dog training, I’ve immersed myself in the subject.
+I’ve spent seven years reading the latest research, taking courses, participating in webinars, broadening my knowledge and refining my skills.
+I volunteered for three years with the Dogs Trust at their training classes, and spent two years as a vets’ receptionist.
+Those roles gave me practical, hands-on experience working with senior trainers, a chance to see how they put theory into practice, and a broad understanding of dog health.

 Qualifications and other training